OpeningDesign/IFCopenHouse_Lantern_Hollow/README.md

 All of OpeningDesign's projects are conducted out in the open.
 That is, during the development of any one project, all team communication and content is hosted [publicly](https://github.com/OpeningDesign) and is <a href="#license">open source</a>.

-Since we believe that [innovation happens elsewhere](https://www.google.com/search?sourceid=chrome-psyapi2&rlz=1C1CHFX_enUS591US591&ion=1&espv=&ie=UTF-8&q=innovation%20happens%20elsewhere) we would like to lower, as much as we can, the barrier for others to collaborate and contribute.
+Since we believe that [innovation happens elsewhere](https://www.google.com/search?sourceid=chrome-psyapi2&rlz=1C1CHFX_enUS591US591&ion=1&espv=&ie=UTF-8&q=innovation%20happens%20elsewhere) we would like to lower, as much as possible, the barrier for others to collaborate and contribute.